jnozzi/cocoadev.com/markdown/ForallMacro.md

 http://sigpipe.macromates.com/2004/09/13/iterating-an-array/

-By General/AllanOdgaard.
+By AllanOdgaard.
 Relies on C99 mode, but lets you use forall(array, item) { ... }, which I know we all want to do.

-Stick it in your precompiled project header and enjoy! -- General/RobRix (Just updated the link again.
+Stick it in your precompiled project header and enjoy! -- RobRix (Just updated the link again.
 As pointed out below, nested uses will work just fine since shadowed variables will automatically unshadow and no one's toes will be stepped on.)

 ----

 When I saw this, I was conflicted between "cool" and "argh!", but I passed it around the office and the consensus was "cool".
 Thanks!

 *You're very welcome!
 Out of curiosity, may I ask whence the argh?
-Could it be less argh? (: -- General/RobRix*
+Could it be less argh? (: -- RobRix*

 The argh is just a general fear/cautiousness thing with C macros, particularly C macros that pretend to be real syntax elements, since something invariably goes wrong in ugly ways with them.
 But it looks like this particular one doesn't fall victim to that, so good job!